stickies-v/bitcoin-devwiki/Wallet-Current-Priorities-and-IRC-meetings.md

 Please update in advance of the wallet meeting held every two weeks on Friday at 19:00 UTC (**#bitcoin-core-dev** on **Libera.chat**).
 The next meeting is on **August 13th at 19:00 UTC**.
 Specific topics for discussion can also be preregistered on IRC using `#proposedwalletmeetingtopic`.
 This will be added to https://gnusha.org/bitcoin-core-dev/proposedwalletmeetingtopics.txt by a bot prior to the meeting.

 Possible topics for the next meeting (feel free to preregister a topic using #proposedwalletmeetingtopic):
-Adding a new RPC (generatedescriptor) for creating a Taproot descriptor (https://www.twitch.tv/videos/1105987609)
+Adding a new RPC (generatedescriptor) for creating a Taproot descriptor (e.g. https://www.twitch.tv/videos/1105987609)

 ### @achow101 2021-06-04
 * `OutputType::BECH32M` [#22154](https://github.com/bitcoin/bitcoin/pull/22154)